Montgomery Planning Shares Creative Visions in San Francisco

 Take a look at these charts from the Planning Department’s most recent Mobility Assessment Report:

 Between 2005 and 2015, Montgomery County grew by more than 100,000 people.
-While our total vehicle miles traveled (VMT) has increased in the last … Continue reading
+While our total vehicle miles traveled (VMT) has increased in the last few … Continue reading

 Lessons Learned from ULI Fall Meeting: Authenticity is key to great places